Ahlan Simsim: Episodes

 Episodes air primarily in Levantine Arabic and include Iraqi, Jordanian, Lebanese, and Syrian dialects.
 Modern Standard Arabic is used in some segments.
 Some episodes have been translated into Kurdish.
 The first half of each episode features Basma and Jad dealing with a problem or experience.
 The second half features songs, games, and celebrity guests.
 Season 2 introduced number and word of the day segments.
 Season 3 introduces a do-it-yourself segment.

-As of 2022 the show has five seasons, with each having 26 episodes.
-Each episode runs about 25-26 minutes.
+As of 2022, the show has six seasons, with each having 26 episodes.
+Each episode runs about 25–26 minutes.

-In 2020 Sesame Workshop released four short public service announcements, featuring the show's muppet characters, which focused on health and hygiene.
+In 2020, Sesame Workshop released four short public service announcements, featuring the show's muppet characters, which focused on health and hygiene.
 The show also produced a half-hour special called "Ahlan Simsim: Friends Time", which was aimed toward supporting Middle Eastern families during the COVID-19 pandemic.
 That same year, Basma and Jad also appeared in "Elmo's World News", a special aired internationally that focused on the pandemic and coping skills for children.

 Reception and impact

 According to the MacArthur Foundation, 5.2 million children (from Iraq, Jordan, Lebanon, and Syria) viewed seasons 1 and 2, and 12 million viewers in the wider MENA region had seen the show by the end of season 3's initial airing.
+In 2022, an estimated 23 million children saw the show.

 One 2022 study reported that children who watched the show had increased emotional regulation and larger emotional vocabularies.
 Parents also reported that they learned new words or emotional regulation strategies from the show as well.
+A 2023 study found that Jordanian children who had been exposed to the show at school every day for three months showed improvements in identifying and regulating emotions.

 Awards

-The program received the Teachers' Choice Award in November 2020 from the Chicago International Children’s Film Festival.
+The program received the Teachers' Choice Award in November 2020 from the Chicago International Children's Film Festival.

-In 2021 the program was nominated in the Kids: Factual & Entertainment category for the International Emmy Kids Awards, marking the time a Jordanian program had received a nomination for the award.
+In 2021, the program was nominated in the Kids: Factual & Entertainment category for the International Emmy Kids Awards, marking the time a Jordanian program had received a nomination for the award.

-In 2022 Ahlan Simsim was nominated for Best Mixed-Media Series at the Kidscreen Awards.
+In 2022, Ahlan Simsim was nominated for Best Mixed-Media Series at the Kidscreen Awards.

 Outreach programs

 Ahlan Simsim's outreach programs to provide education to displaced Syrian children were launched in late 2018 in collaboration with the International Rescue Committee.
 Programs and materials were created through collaboration with displaced families and communities from August to November 2018.

 These programs include year-long preschool classes for displaced children, parenting sessions, and materials for care providers.
 In less stable regions, the IRC hosts informal play and learning sessions in community centers.
 The programs also involve direct services in which early childhood development facilitators meet directly with children and caregivers in their homes.
 As of 2022, the regional project director for the programs is Marianne Stone.

 During the COVID-19 pandemic, the initiative focused more on sharing messaging through text messages.

-The programs are independently evaluated by NYU Global TIES for Children.